 What the Problem Means

-• Standing Water: The most obvious sign is a pool of dirty, grey water at the bottom of the tub after a cycle completes.
+- Standing Water: When a cycle is finished, the most noticeable indication is a pool of filthy, gray water at the bottom of the tub.

-• Strange Noises: Gurgling or humming sounds during the drain cycle signal that the drain pump is struggling to push water through an obstruction.
+- Strange Noises: During the drain cycle, gurgling or humming noises indicate that the drain pump is having trouble forcing water through an impediment.

 Common Causes of a Clogged Dishwasher